What Makes Good Isopod Substrate

 Loose and Aerated Structure

-Good substrate should remain loose and slightly aerated.
-This allows airflow through the soil while preventing compaction.
+Good substrate should remain loose and aerated.
+This allows oxygen to circulate and prevents compaction.

-Compacted substrate can restrict oxygen flow and create unhealthy conditions for the colony.
+Compacted substrate restricts airflow and can create stagnant conditions that harm the colony.

 Microhabitats and Shelter